jcazevedo/jcazevedo.net/posts/_posts/2017-08-09-an-inside-look-into-the-loot-train-attack-scene.md

 ---
 layout: post
-title: "An Inside Look into the Loot Train Attack Scene"
 date: "Wed Aug  9 01:14:39 WEST 2017"
 ---

+# An Inside Look into the Loot Train Attack Scene

 **WARNING**: Contains Game of Thrones spoilers from Season 7 Episode 4.